EnglishSpanish

 Soft/Flexible Orthotics

 Soft/Flexible orthotics maximize shock absorption for the patient who may have lost the normal fat-pad cushioning of the foot.
 Since this condition produces painful pressure areas, soft/flexible orthotics are used as a replacement for the body`s fat pad.
-These devices are made with leather and softer plastic materials to provide off-loading and cushioning.
+These devices are made with leather and softer plastic materials for offloading and cushioning.
 They are helpful for diabetics, arthritis, and patients with severely deformed feet and are strongly recommended for geriatric patients.

 Durability and Longevity

 Orthotics usually require a gradual break-in period of two to four weeks.
-You may become a daily orthotic wearer depending on your problem or diagnosis and how your foot responds to orthotic control.
-Sometimes patients need one pair for work and another for recreation.
+Depending on your problem or diagnosis and how your foot responds to orthotic control, you may become a daily orthotic wearer.
+Sometimes, patients need one pair for work and another for recreation.
 Women who wear different heel heights could require an additional pair.

 Orthotics have a variable life span subject to your activity level.
-Generally, most require periodic repair and/or refurbishing over time.
+Generally, most require periodic repair and refurbishing over time.
 Taking care of your orthotics by replacing torn or badly worn covers or broken posts (additions put on the orthotics) can extend the life of the devices.
-If the orthotics crack, lose shape or start rocking in your shoes, then it is time to revisit your podiatrist because the devices will not function correctly.
+If the orthotics crack, lose shape, or start rocking in your shoes, it is time to revisit your podiatrist because the devices will not function correctly.

 Shoes and Orthotics